 eoption Vs AvaTrade Email Support

 When trading CFDs, stocks, commodities, currencies, cryptocurrencies or any other financial instruments with either eoption or AvaTrade you will find Email support is also very useful.
-Sometimes you might have a more complex question that requires a specific part of the eoption or AvaTrade support team to give a satisfactory answer to.
-This is where email support with eoption and AvaTrade will be needed.
+Sometimes you might have a more complex question requiring a specific part of the eoption or AvaTrade support team to answer satisfactorily.
+Email support with eoption and AvaTrade will be needed.

 Both eoption and AvaTrade offer email support.